whitneyburton/portfolios/Amy Kintner Mod 2.markdown

 ## B: Individual Work & Projects

-I much preferred the format of this mod to that of mod 1: loads of work time in the afternoons, plenty of projects - basically constant projects - but not all graded.
+I much preferred the format of this mod: loads of work time in the afternoons, plenty of projects - basically constant projects - but not all graded.
 I realize there's a reason this can't be done in mod 1, but the difference in my mindset throughout the mod from this different work-flow was substantial.
 Perhaps this stems from the fact that the Mod 2 method fits better with my own "best learning" environment.

 #### Mix_master - Ungraded